-Ten Iowa communities have been selected to participate in the Iowa's Living Roadways Community Visioning Program in 2019.
+AMES, Iowa – Ten Iowa communities have been selected to participate in the Iowa's Living Roadways Community Visioning Program in 2021.

-The 2019 visioning communities are Audubon, Bedford, Coggon, Durant, Mount Pleasant, Royal, Sumner, Treynor, Van Meter, and Walcott.
+The 2021 visioning communities are Alleman, Calamus, Conrad, Emmetsburg, Malvern, Three of the communities had participated in the program previously: Emmetsburg (2000-01), Princeton (1996-97) Toledo (1998-99).
 The program is sponsored by the Iowa Department of Transportation in partnership with Iowa State University Landscape Architecture Extension and Trees Forever, an Iowa-based nonprofit environmental advocacy organization.

 To qualify for the visioning program, a community must have a population of fewer than 10,000 residents, existing transportation-related issues, and a committee of volunteers willing to dedicate their time and talent to the visioning process.

 The Community Visioning Program empowers local leaders through a planning process that results in a transportation enhancement plan reflecting the values and identity of the community.

 A committee of local residents participates in a series of steps toward creating a conceptual design plan, including:

 - Investigating the physical and cultural dimensions of landscape issues

 Throughout the process, the committee receives support from the technical experts at Trees Forever, a professional landscape architecture firm, and the ISU Department of Landscape Architecture.